It's A Knockout 1976

 Amateur cine film of this event was shot by what was then called the Huddersfield Cine Club (now The Huddersfield Film Makers Club).
 Club treasurer Trevor Spencer was also interviewed by the Huddersfield Daily Examiner and commented: "On the day of the competition at Cleckheaton, everyone got very wet when halfway through it poured down.
 All the crew had to put on their waterproofs and they even had coats for the cameras.
 We were granted very good access to the competition, the only instructions being 'keep out of the way of the cameras and don't stray from the footboards'."

 This amateur behind-the-scenes footage was included as part of a feature on the BBC regional programme Inside Out on Monday 12th December 2011.
 Forming one third of a half an hour programme the It's A Knockout item featured Stuart Hall returning to the scene of the 1976 IAK heat from Liversedge (Cleckheaton) and being reintroduced to former members of the Kirklees team.
 The item built up to an It's A Knockout competition between the Kirklees team members in the Liversedge swimming pool.
 Team members taking part in the feature were Team Coach/Captain Robert Blackshaw, Jonathan Crossland, Paul Dallas, David Laverick, Tony Lees, Eileen Marchant and Dave Millman.
-Sadly, team member Jonathan Crossland passed away before the feature was broadcast.
-He had won the mini-It's A Knockout competition in the Inside Out programme.
+Sadly, team member Jonathan Crossland, who won the mini-It's A Knockout competition in the Inside Out programme, passed away before the feature was broadcast.
 Our sincere condolences to his family and friends.

 Made in Colour • This programme exists in the BBC Archives